clock menu more-arrow no yes

 Montreal’s rejuvenated striker Mason Toye scored a similar goal to the one he plundered last week against Toronto to put his side in front.
 Nashville central defender Walker Zimmerman won’t want to see it back; he appeared to turn his back on the shot.
 A good old fashioned English manager normally would go spare at such folly.
 I wonder what Gary Smith had to say.

-Nashville had already gained a foothold by the time the game had entered the latter stages of the opening half, and it looked a matter of time before they would draw level.
-Montreal had to depend on good work by Diop and Miller to keep their lead in tact and Wil Nancy must have been feeling uncomfortable at how often the home side threatened from his right flank, Lovitz and Leal combining well.
+Nashville had already gained a foothold by the time the game had entered the latter stages of the opening half, and it looked a matter of tie before they would draw level.
+Montreal had to depend on good work by Diop and Miller to keep their lead in tact and Wil Nancy must have been feeling uncomfortable how often the home side threatened from his right flank, Lovitz and Leal combining well.

 But ironically it was Lovitz who slipped up just inside Montreal territory allowing Brault-Guillard to forage forward.
 The Montreal full-back kept going unchallenged and let fly from 25 yards, the ball taking a slight deflection of Romney and clipping the underside of the bar before coming to rest over the line.
-Willis in goal was rooted to the spot.
+Willis was rooted to the ground.
 2-0 and Montreal were in some kind of dreamland.
 It was Brault-Guillard’s first-ever goal for the club.

 The home side, style reminiscent of an old English first division side - there actually was football before the Premier League - continued to exert more pressure, their intensity pushing Montreal ever deeper.